 - 5.23 PPS3 requires LPAs to identify sufficient and specific 'deliverable' sites to deliver housing within a five year period and longer-term 'developable' sites.
-It also requires LPAs to identify those sites which are regarded as 'not currently developable', stating the current constraints affecting their developability. - 5.24 To be considered 'deliverable', sites are required to be: - Suitable the site offers a suitable location for development now and would contribute to the creation of sustainable communities - Available the site is available now - Achievable there is a reasonable prospect that housing will be delivered on the site within five years - 5.25 This stage of the Assessment will individually qualitatively assess identified sites against these 'tests' and it is proposed that this will be reported in the Assessment through an 'assessment matrix'.
-A draft 'assessment matrix' has been developed and is attached as Appendix H. Once this matrix is finalised it will be used to inform in a structured manner the assessment of sites. - 5.26 The final part of Stage 7 requires an assessment to be made for those sites which are found to be 'not currently developable', as to what action would be needed to overcome those constraints.
+It also requires LPAs to identify those sites which are regarded as 'not currently developable', stating the current constraints affecting their developability. - 5.24 To be considered 'deliverable', sites are required to be: - Suitable the site offers a suitable location for development now and would contribute to the creation of sustainable communities - Available the site is available now - Achievable there is a reasonable prospect that housing will be delivered on the site within five years - 5.26 The final part of Stage 7 requires an assessment to be made for those sites which are found to be 'not currently developable', as to what action would be needed to overcome those constraints.
 A separate statement will be produced on how constraints could be overcome on a site-by-site basis.